mhinz/vim-rfc/README.md

 You can also open by RFC id.
 E.g. if one of the matches is "RFC123", you can enter "123" to open it.

+If you don't want to open anything, hit `q`.

 Internals
 =========